aclarke211/renamer/to-do/to-do.md

 - Show renamed files 1 by 1 and progress bar.

 - Third accordian to search for files in a directory and sort them into folders based on tags in filenames.

+## Nice to Have

+- Checkbox to set custom output directory.

+- Small Icon for multi files container, when hovered show help tool-top to identify how to copy files in from Excel.